This simple gluten free fruit loaf is made with milk kefir for additional rise. It makes a lovely moist bread that is perfect for an afternoon tea.

 - Leave to cool completely.

-- If you wish to drizzle icing on it, mix the icing ingredients together, decorate and enjoy!
+If you wish to drizzle icing on it, mix the icing ingredients together, decorate and enjoy.
+Alternatively brush the top of the loaf with runny honey for a shiny glaze.

 I shared this with: